tmobile/magentaA11y/_checklist-native/_expandable.md

   - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.

 <!--
-Enter information for iOS State, update below with appropriate details, replace _component with new component name or appropriate description
+Enter information for iOS State, update below with appropriate details, replace expandable region with new component name or appropriate description
 -->
 ### State

 <!--
-Enter information for iOS State for UIKit, update below with appropriate details, replace _component with new component name or appropriate description
+Enter information for iOS State for UIKit, update below with appropriate details, replace expandable region with new component name or appropriate description
 -->
 - **UIKit**
+  - For collapsed: Set...
-  - For enabled: Set `isEnabled` to `true`.
+  - For exapanded: Set...
-  - For disabled: Set `isEnabled` to `false`.
-Announcement for disabled is "Dimmed".
-    - If necessary, you may change the accessibility trait of the _component to `notEnabled`, but this may overwrite the current accessibility role of the _component.

 <!--
-Enter information for iOS State for SwiftUI, update below with appropriate details, replace _component with new component name or appropriate description
+Enter information for iOS State for SwiftUI, update below with appropriate details, replace expandable region with new component name or appropriate description
 -->
 - **SwiftUI**
-  - For selected, use `accessibilityAddTraits(.isSelected)`.
+  - For collapsed..
-  - For disabled, use view modifier `disabled()`.
+  - For expanded...

 <!--
 Enter information for iOS Focus, update below with appropriate details